electromar/electromar-hugo/site/content/values/_index.md

 image: img/jumbo-yate.jpg
 values:
   - heading: Years of experience
-    imageUrl: /img/about-shade-grown.jpg
+    imageUrl: img/Motor-Yacht-Maintenance-Steel-Work-Repairs@2x-e1555939737307.png
     text: >
-      ELECTROMAR SERVICES S.A.&nbsp; was first established in 1993, by Mr. Dino
-      G. Berroa, President and Manager of the company,</b> who had the vision to create a 24 hrs company full dedicated to marine electronic, hydraulic, communication, ship repair and general spare supply for all types of vessels and yachts crossing the Panama Canal Area in the Republic of Panama.
+      ELECTROMAR SERVICES was first established in 1993, by Mr. Dino G. Berroa, President and Manager of the company, who had the vision to create a 24 hrs company full dedicated to marine electronic, hydraulic, communication, ship repair and general spare supply for all types of vessels and yachts crossing the Panama Canal Area in the Republic of Panama.
   - heading: Reliability
-    imageUrl: /img/about-single-origin.jpg
+    imageUrl: img/boats-in-shed04.jpg
     text: >-
       The company gain local and international prestige because of the technical skills & support, reliability and high quality standards offered to each